CGNN-master/CGNN-master-online/README.md

 Ours(GAT): CUDA_VISIBLE_DEVICES=your_gpu_num python eval_unsupervised_gat.py --dataset=coauthor_phy --sampling_percent=0.7 --nhiddenlayer=1 --nce_k=1024 --nce_t=0.1

-Thanks for your interest on our paper.
+Thanks for your interest in our paper.
 We benefit a lot from codes provided by other researchers, we would like to thank them here.

 Also, this paper is under review now, we will provide more information later.